-Keyname Required Туре Description properties no list of property definitions An optional list of property definitions for the Policy Type. targets no string[] An optional list of valid Node Types or Group Types the Policy Type can be applied to.
+Keyname Required Туре Description properties no map of property definitions An optional map of property definitions for the Policy Type. targets no string[] An optional list of valid Node Types or Group Types the Policy Type can be applied to.
 Note: This can be viewed by TOSCA Orchestrators as an implied relationship to the target nodes, but one that does not have operational lifecycle considerations.
-For example, if we were to name this as an explicit Relationship Type we might call this "AppliesTo" (node or group). triggers no list of trigger An optional list of policy triggers for the Policy Type.
+For example, if we were to name this as an explicit Relationship Type we might call this "AppliesTo" (node or group). triggers no map of trigger definitions An optional map of policy triggers for the Policy Type.